beckelmw/excerpts/how/dynamic-theme.md

 I am using a web component when the browser supports the OKLCH color format to change a CSS custom property representing the hue value.
 The hue in OKLCH is a value between 0 and 360.

-The basic idea can be seen in this demo:
+The basic idea can be seen in this demo by using the slider:

 <hue-demo></hue-demo>